pgManage/pgManage/README.md

 ### Application mode
 Releases marked "3.x.x" are Application mode packages.
 They run in a desktop window and can connect to Postgres locally or remotely.
 Please go to ["Releases"](https://github.com/workflowproducts/postage/releases) and download the appropriate package for your OS.
 The names of these packages start with "Postage".
 Do NOT download the versions marked "Source Code".
 These packages are self contained and very easy to install and remove.
 Note that all the thanks for our wonderful installation process goes to Github and the Electron team.
 If you are inexperienced in compiling software you want this mode.

+**NOTE:** We do not sign the Windows releases, but we do sign the macOS releases.

 ### Web Server mode
 Releases marked "Source code" run like a web server.
 This enables you to connect to Postage from any browser, even on a phone.
 Remember to set your firewall appropriately, or even better, use a VPN.
 This mode is the only mode available for phone/tablet access.
 This mode makes it easy to install Postage on one box, then have multiple developers log in and work.
 We also find it convenient when we're at a client site and need to work from whatever workstation we're in front of at that moment.
 The names of these packages start with "Source Code".
 Compiling Postage from source is very time consuming since most of the time you need to compile LibreSSL.
 If you have trouble please file an issue (even if you know how to get around it) and we'll get right on it.